Installing SingleM

 You may need super-user privileges.

-Installation via Github, with conda environment dependencies
+Installation via Github, with pixi dependency management

 SingleM can be installed from source together with its conda dependencies as follows.
+You will need to have pixi installed first.

 git clone https://github.com/wwood/singlem